Too Old for School? These People Went Back to School After 40

 Frank Anthony Polito

 Degree: MFA in Dramatic Writing

-My name is Frank Anthony Polito.
-In 2006, I received my MFA in Dramatic Writing from Carnegie Mellon University at the age of 36, after pursuing a career as an actor in New York City for the previous 11 years.
+Frank received his MFA in Dramatic Writing from Carnegie Mellon University at the age of 36 after pursuing a career as an actor in New York City for 11 years.

 Degree: Medical Billing & Coding